niryas/social-connector/docs/guide/introduction.md

 Social Connector is a lightweight TypeScript-based client for communicating with _Instagram Basic Display API_.
 The main use case for Social Connector is allowing users to upload photos from their Instagram to your app.
 It is the first functionality that is available, but further functions can be added as well.
-Adding more social networks, with the same API towards your app, is also a possibility.
+Adding more social networks, with the same API towards your app, is also a possibility for the future.

 It can also be an example on how to integrate _Instagram Basic Display API_ on your own, without using the package directly.